|

 In France, there are several companies making chocolate on a small-scale, such as Pralus and Bernachon, which are fabulous, but Bernachon is only available at their shop in Lyon and in Paris (at A l'Etoile d'Or) and Pralus is just starting to be more widely-distributed.
 Otherwise, mostly what's available here is Lindt, Nestlé, and Cote d'Or, which are great for baking and snacking in general, but I wouldn't call them interesting eating chocolates.

-So it doesn't really matter if chocolate came from Belgium, Switzerland, France, or even, gasp, the United States, now, does it?
-Let's open our minds, folks.
+So it doesn’t really matter if chocolate came from Belgium, Switzerland, France, or even, yup, the United States.
+We’re lucky to have good chocolate around the world.

 Chocolatier vs. Chocolate-Maker